 - RECLAIM YOUR HOBBIES

 Remember when you were sitting in class daydreaming about everything you wish you could be doing instead of sitting there?
 DO IT.
-Whether it is baking, painting, running, Netflixing or whatever you enjoy, use your new-found free time to do what you love.
+Whether it is baking, painting, running, Netflixing or working on Mustang kit cars to build, use your new-found free time to do what you love.

 - TAKE UP NEW HOBBIES

 With all this time on your hands you don’t even have to limit yourself with the hobbies you already know you enjoy.
 If you’ve always wanted to try skateboarding, learn how to shred some pipe (be careful though!), or maybe taking up learning an instrument.
 Challenge yourself…to have fun!
 (I am actually morphing into an overly-peppy camp counselor.
 Maybe that should be my new-found hobby this summer.)